 Even if viewers have never seen Classic Who before and they have no idea who the Master is, the final fifteen minutes of “Utopia” are still a huge deal, because we’ve never seen another time lord in NuWho before besides the Doctor.
 Out of the show’s major antagonists, the Master is my personal favorite.
-The Daleks and the Cybermen are both very strict villains with very rigid motives – the Daleks will always want to exterminate people, and the Cybermen will always want to convert people – and sometimes I wonder if that can make them a bit limiting to write for.
+The Daleks and the Cybermen are both very strict villains with very rigid motives (who will always either want to exterminate people or convert them), and sometimes I wonder if that can make them a bit limiting to write for.
 By comparison, the Master is mainly in it for the chaos, and what he wants can and does change on a whim – ranging anywhere between craving power, status, fun, revenge, self-preservation, or petty spite towards the Doctor (and those desires are not always mutually exclusive).
 A good example of how flexible the Master can be is “The Witch’s Familiar”, where Missy spends that whole two-parter playing every side at once and gleefully backstabbing everyone at some point, pirate style, to try to get what she wants.

 Throughout all of “Utopia”, Derek Jacobi has been a very warm, friendly and welcoming figure as Professor Yana, but he does a complete turnaround and gives a chilling performance as the Master’s true self once he opens his fob-watch.
 He’s a cold, cruel, arrogant man, with plenty of boiling rage inside of him when he’s challenged.
 He kills Chantho without a second thought, and doesn’t waste any time resuming his usual rivalry with the Doctor by leaving him in the future to die.
 Here’s an interesting bit of food for thought though: considering how John Smith inherited a lot of Ten’s mannerisms in addition to having his own personality traits, one can’t help but wonder if Professor Yana’s affable personality was entirely fictional.
 Did the Master use to be a bit like him, a long long time ago, before he went insane?
 Is that part of the reason why he and Ten got along so well?
 We shall never know.